-The Registrar, APG and Shoolini University stated that the university was in the process of making a provision for General Fund for making payment of gratuity to its employees.
+The Registrar, APG and Shoolini University stated that the university was in the process of making a provision for the General Fund for making payment of gratuity to its employees.

 Shortage of manpower in the Regulatory Commission

-There was acute shortage of manpower in the Regulatory Commission, which was reflected in large shortfalls in conducting inspections.
-1394 courses in private universities during 2011-17 had been approved by the Regulatory Commission without conducting inspections to ascertain availability of infrastructure and staff.
+There was an acute shortage of manpower in the Regulatory Commission, which was reflected in large shortfalls in conducting inspections.
+1394 courses in private universities during 2011-17 had been approved by the Regulatory Commission without conducting inspections to ascertain the availability of infrastructure and staff.

 The State Government had sanctioned 28 posts (of different categories) for the Regulatory Commission.
 Audit observed that there were persistent vacancies in various posts.
 It is found that vacancies in the posts of Member, Advisor and Law Officer were persistent and have adversely impacted the ability of the Regulatory Commission to discharge its responsibilities.